alphagov/notifications-net-client/DOCUMENTATION.md

 #### templateType (optional)

-If omitted, the method returns all templates.
+If left out, the method returns all templates.
 Otherwise you can filter by:

 - `email`
 - `sms`